golles/Home-Assistant-Sensor-MC66C/README.md

 [![installs][hacs-installs-shield]][ha-active-installation-badges]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

+> [!CAUTION]
-# I no longer own this device.
+> I no longer own this device.
-**I'm happy to accepts PR's, but I won't be able to develop and test changes myself.
-If you want to take over the development, let me know.**
+> I'm happy to accept PR's, but I won't be able to develop and test changes myself.
+If you want to take over the development, let me know.

 ---